timsilber/recipe_japanese-curry/README.md

 ![meat in pot](assets/meat-in-pot.png)

-11. Add remaining 1 quart of water (or enough to cover meat), then bring to a boil.
+11. Add remaining 1 quart of water (or enough to just cover meat), then bring to a boil.

 <hr>
-As the water boils, scum (primarily composed of coagulated myoglobin and bone dust) will float to the top.
+ℹ️ As the water boils, scum (primarily composed of coagulated myoglobin and bone dust) will float to the top.
 I generally skim this off with a fine mesh skimmer to produce a cleaner-tasting product, but it's not particularly necessary.
 <br><br>

 ![skim boil](assets/boil-skim.png)